Skip to site navigation Skip to main content Skip to footer site map

 Veterans Crisis Line

 Are you a Veteran in crisis or concerned about one?
 Connect with the Veterans Crisis Line to reach caring, qualified responders with the U.S. Department of Veterans Affairs.
 Many of them are Veterans themselves.
 Free support is confidential and available 24/7.
 Dial 988 then Press 1, chat here or text 838255.
+If you have hearing loss, call TTY: Dial 711 then dial 988.

 View Resource